Controlled Unclassified Information CBT Answers

 Understanding Controlled Unclassified Information (CUI)

 Controlled Unclassified Information (CUI) is a category of data that, while not classified by government agencies, still requires protection due to its sensitivity.
-Plus, this type of information is often handled by both public and private entities and includes a wide range of data types.
+Consider this: this type of information is often handled by both public and private entities and includes a wide range of data types.
 Here's one way to look at it: CUI might encompass financial records, customer databases, intellectual property, or technical specifications.
 The key characteristic of CUI is that it is not subject to the same level of government oversight as classified information, but it still poses significant risks if mishandled.

 The Role of Cybersecurity Breach Training (CBT)